 Best Website Templates: Squarespace

 Squarespace lacks the flexibility of Webflow, Wix, or WordPress but excels with its expertly designed-templates.
-This lack of flexibility is by design, as the layout of the website is predetermined by the template you choose.
+This lack of flexibility is by design, as the website’s layout is predetermined by the template you choose.

 If you’re looking for a clean, professional, and inviting design, but don’t need the layers of design power or freedom you get from other builders, then Squarespace might be the right choice.